Skip to main content

 Practical implementation

-2. Automate investing on salary day.
+2. Automate your investing on salary day.

 4. Route bonuses using a pre-decided split.